Frequently Asked Questions

 When does the camp day officially begin?

 Children are to arrive at camp by 8:45 a.m.
 Small group activity choosing begins directly at 9:00 a.m.
 The regular camp day is over at 3:00 p.m.
 Extended Day hours are 7:00 am to 6:00 PM.
+Monday - Friday.
+Camp closes at 1:00 pm on the last day of the season, Friday August 12th.

 What are the hours of the Extended Day Program?
-What takes place during these hours?

 For information on Extended Day and van routes, visit the Extended Day and Van Service page.